Was anyone having a better time than Matthew McConaughey at the turn of the century?

 McConaughey, a regular at University of Texas football games who also acquired a minority stake in the soccer team Austin FC last year, joined Instagram in 2019 in honor of his 50th birthday.
 He explained at the time that when people come to his page, he wants them to see him.
 "This is my first venture into sharing myself and my views with the world," he explained in his inaugural video, "and I'm a little bit nervous about it."

-And this past week, the need to speak out was so urgent, he and Alves left any public display of affection in honor of their 10th wedding anniversary for another time.
+And last June, the need to speak out was so urgent, he and Alves left any public display of affection in honor of their 10th wedding anniversary for another time.

 After the mass shooting that took the lives of 19 children and two teachers at Robb Elementary School in McConaughey's hometown of Uvalde, Texas, the couple visited the city, where they set up a relief fund through their foundation, and then flew to Washington, D.C,. to speak at the White House and meet with various law-makers.